scaffold-eth/scaffold-eth-2/README.md

 **Hint**: We recommend connecting the project GitHub repo to Vercel so you the gets automatically deployed when pushing to `main`

-## Smart Contract Interaction Hooks
+## Interacting with Deployed Smart Contracts: Hooks

-"Smart Contract Interaction Hooks" are a collection of React hooks.
-They are wrappers on top of wagmi, and you can use wagmi directly for specific cases / external contracts.
-They simplify the process of interacting with Ethereum smart contracts.
-These hooks provide an easy-to-use interface for reading from and writing to a deployed smart contract, as well as listening to and retrieving event logs emitted by the contract.
+Scaffold-eth provides a collection of React hooks designed to simplify interactions with your deployed smart contracts.
+These hooks serve as wrappers around `wagmi`, automatically loading the necessary contract ABI and address.
+They offer an easy-to-use interface for reading from, writing to, and monitoring events emitted by your smart contracts.
+If you need to interact with external contracts, you can use `wagmi` directly, or add external contract data to your `deployedContracts.ts` file.

 - [useScaffoldContractRead](#usescaffoldcontractread)
 - [useScaffoldContractWrite](#usescaffoldcontractwrite)